woosal1337/blog/web-app/source/_posts/type-conversions.md

 (25+49j) <class 'complex'>
 ```

-- if you are not knew to the topic of `complex numbers` or have read the wikipedia article above, then the mathematical operations should completely make sense. but can we also use `complex()` for the conversions? :))
+- If you are not knew to the topic of `complex numbers` or have read the wikipedia article above, then the mathematical operations should completely make sense.
+But can we also use `complex()` for the conversions? :))

 ```python
 >>> a = 1337